-African migrants who call America's whitest state home
+African refugees who call America's whitest state home

 12 September 2012 Last updated at 00:42 BST